shortcuter4/MIPS-assembly-exercises/README.md

 # MIPS Assembly exercises

-Some MIPS programs I have written that do several executions
+There are some MIPS programs written for practice.